smasoka/my-first-deploy/README.md

 # Your first Jenkins job

+> So you want to bring some applications to the gridcloud eh ... ?

 This is a training and demonstration repo for writing -deploy jobs for our build and deploy system at http://ci.sagrid.ac.za:8080

 In general we want to make access to the SAGrid build system as open as possible, but manage the rights of anyone who wants to contribute.
 Since we want to automate as much as possible the delivery of new applications in this distributed environment, we need to have a stepping-stone project which can be personally managed by new users.
 This is the purpose of this repo.